BrianHicks/nix-script/README.md

 ### Installing with Niv

-Once added to Niv (`niv add BrianHicks/nix-script`), you should be able to `import sources.nix-script { };` and have the same things described in the flakes section above.
+Once added to Niv (`niv add BrianHicks/nix-script`), you should be able to `import sources.nix-script { };` and have the same things described in the flakes section above, except you'll have to explicitly reference things like `overlay."${builtins.currentSystem}"`.

 ## Commands